autowarefoundation/autoware.universe/f1tenth/readme.md

    ```bash
    colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
    ```

+   Ignore the `stderr` warnings during the build.
+It will take 5-6 hours to build the workspace on the Jetson NX

 ## Install f1tenth_gym simulator dependencies
 The f1tenth_gym_ros simulator is used in this case, click [here](https://github.com/f1tenth/f1tenth_gym_ros) for details.